 There are several important aspects to consider here.
 We’ll begin with security and privacy.
 Both of these are compromised by the addition of plain windows, but you can opt for tinted or mirrored windows.
 With these two treatments, you can still see safely out of the garage, but no one can see in, preventing the loss of security or an invasion of your privacy.

 Next, you need to consider comfort, particularly if you are going to be using the garage during the colder months of the year.
 Whether you’re turning that garage into a workshop or a crafting station, it can get cold and damp during the winter.
 You’ll need to think about insulation and weathertightness.
-Understand that most garage door windows have a thermal resistance of R‑3.6 at the best, and that’s only if you utilize argon-filled, double-paned windows.
+Understand that most garage door windows have a thermal resistance of at best R‑3.6 at the best, and that’s only if you utilize argon-filled, double-paned windows.
 The garage door itself can offer a thermal resistance of R‑16 if it’s a 1‑3⁄4” model with injected polyurethane insulation.

 Will Adding Windows Affect My Lift System?